 · As you drift off to sleep, think again about the abundance in your life, repeat your affirmations, and visualize yourself as a mother.

 I hope this quick look at a purposeful day on the fertility journey is helpful.
 It can take up to 3 months for some of these actions to positively affect your fertility.
 But if you start now, and take consistent action every day, you could see your positive pregnancy test by Christmas.

 Best wishes and baby dust to you!

 Want more tools and step-by-step guides to help you improve your fertility?
 Get more info here!

 You can have some of the tools mentioned in this article when you get your copy of my Big Little Fertility Toolkit – 7 fertility, lifestyle, mindset and self-care tools give you what you need to take control over your fertility journey once and for all!

-You can grab these amazing tools on special right now for less than $20!
+You can grab these amazing tools for less than $30!